 Regulations

 Payment of Fees.
 Collection of all fees is handled by the Office of the Bursar.
 The fall semester fee bill is payable prior to August 1st; the spring semester is payable prior to January 8th.
 Payment in full is required and no exceptions to this policy are granted for partial payment of fees, unless enrolled in a University payment plan.
-Failure to make payment on time will result in cancellation of the privileges accorded to a student such as, but not limited to, use of recreational facilities, access to transcripts, future registration, and other services.
+Failure to make payment on time will result in cancellation of the privileges accorded to a student such as, but not limited to, use of recreational facilities, future registration, and other services.
 Students who register for additional courses after the payment due date have 10 days to make payment before considered late.

 It is each student’s financial responsibility to make fee payments by the specified due dates.
 Failure to receive a fee bill does not relieve a student of fee payment responsibility.
 Students are required to agree to the Student Financial Responsibility Agreement prior to each semester’s registration.
 This agreement is a statement of the financial obligations and responsibilities each student assumes while attending UConn.
 Please refer to the Office of the Bursar website (bursar.uconn.edu) for more information on the agreement and on failure to pay.